The Dataset at a Glance

 |---|---|---|

-The 2025 partial-year number (272.9M through late March) already exceeds full-year 2024.
+Volume has grown every year, and 2025 grew fastest at +19.8%.
 This reflects both expanding source coverage and increasing labor market activity.

 Field Coverage: The 85+ Field Anatomy